This Policy describes:

 Any personal data you provide to us on or after registration, such as names, contact details, occupation, purchase history, etc.

-(1) To facilitate the delivery of the services offered on this Website by:· establishing and maintaining contact between us and you;·to provide you with information regarding products or services reflecting your preferences and which we feel may interest you;·to process and deliver your orders, including managing payments, fees and charges;·providing training and receiving feedback;·any other requests you may have as a user of this Website.
+(1) To facilitate the delivery of our service by: establishing and maintaining contact between us and you;·to provide you with information regarding products or services reflecting your preferences and which we feel may interest you;·to process and deliver your orders, including managing payments, fees and charges;·providing training and receiving feedback;·any other requests you may have as a user of this Platform.

 (2) To deliver promotional materials when: specifically requested; consent is given by way of your marketing preferences; authorised in the context of a specific request.

-(3) To allow you to participate in competitions, prize draws, surveys or special features of our Service, if you choose to do so;
+(3) To allow you to participate in competitions, prize draws, surveys or special features of our Platform, if you choose to do so;

 (4) To notify you about changes to our services and policies;